Dragon's blood in skincare

 How dragon's blood works on skin

-1. Wound-healing acceleration
+1. Wound-healing research

 3. Antioxidant defense